-TM is a server based solution for regional traffic modeling that allows city or a region planners to change various network parameters (see Key Features) and see the effects of those changes in traffic flow in near real-time.
-This is made possible by TM’s API.
+TraMod is a server based solution for regional traffic modeling that allows city or a region planners to change various network parameters (see Key Features) and see the effects of those changes in traffic flow in near real-time.
+This is made possible by TraMod’s API.

-This allows developers to integrate TM into their web/mobile application or to use a web client based on HSLayers framework.
+This allows developers to integrate TraMod into their web/mobile application or to use a web client based on HSLayers framework.

-- Calculation of traffic volumes in transportation network in near real time (depends on the size of network and server capacity calculation time may vary from seconds to minutes).
+- Calculation of traffic volumes in a transport network in near real-time (depending on the size of the road network and server capacity calculation the time may vary from seconds to minutes).

-- Implementation of three algorithms for the traffic assignment which creates more suitable calculation schema for your use case.
+- Implementation of three algorithms for the traffic assignment providing optimal calculation schema for every use case.

-- Calculation with user defined scenarios which may include:
+- Calculation a what-if analysis with user-defined scenarios which may include:

-- edit of road capacity: e.g. road/lane closure or free flow speed
+- edit of road capacity: e.g., road/lane closure

-- addition of new road segment: e.g. construction of new city ring road
+- addition of a new road segment: e.g., construction of a new city ring road

 - edit of traffic generators: e.g. consideration of the new census data